jrroosevelt/VS2PCG/VS2PCG_glossary.md

 Q: Is there a distinction between Keyword Text and Keyword Powers?
 I ask because [Dark Phoenix's](/r/VS2PCG/wiki/rules-insert#wiki_dark_phoenix_.28sc.29) **Deconstruct the Universe** can disable Keyword Text, but she doesn't disable **Flight** or **Range** when doing so.

 A: In this case, **Flight** and **Range** are just two specific exceptions of Keywords that are not affected by **Deconstruct the Universe**.
-But there is not a meaningful distinction betweek "Keyword Powers" and "Keyword Text".
+So, there is not a meaningful distinction between "Keyword Powers" and "Keyword Text".

 ^(Source: Chad Daniel)